MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/take-any-aggfunction.md

 When the function is provided with a single column reference, it will attempt to return a non-null/non-empty value, if such value is present.

-> [!NOTE]
-> `take_any()` function does not select a value according to a pseudo-random function.
-Multiple results of the function can't be expected to follow a random pattern.

-As a result of the random nature of this function, using it multiple times in a single application of the `summarize` operator is not equivalent to using it a single time with multiple expressions.
+As a result of the indeterministic nature of this function, using it multiple times in a single application of the `summarize` operator is not equivalent to using it a single time with multiple expressions.
 The former may have each application select a different record, while the latter guarantees that all values are calculated